M-M-I-V/Student-Information-System/README.md

 # Student Information System
 A simple Java-based console application to manage student information.
-This system allows you to add, remove, update, and view student records.
+This system allows you to add, remove, update, view, and search student records.
 The project is created by Neil Jay Lacandazo, a freshman Information Systems student from Mandaluyong College of Science and Technology.

 ### Features:
 - Java program showcasing fundamental programming, and OOP concepts.